Writing Tips, Samples and News for Students

 The other key social-ethnic reality concerning Latino immigration as well as immigration on the whole, is, American government is taking strong steps to curtail immigration, thereby impacting its foreign policies and diplomacy.
 The government is toughening its regulations regarding entry of skilled professional immigrants as well as ‘plugging’ the entry points of the under-skilled illegal immigrants in its borders.
 In the book, Gonzalez equates the border control steps taken by the American government to the building of Great Wall in China.
 The other major issue that is visible when it comes to the anti-immigration stance against the Latino population is the clear exhibition of racism in diplomatic handling of immigration.
 That is, although immigrants from different ethnic and cultural groups from various parts of the world are illegally entering America, mainly the Latino immigrants are being targeted.
 They are treated in a strong manner and deported back to their homelands immediately, while the immigrants of Caucasian ethnicity are treated in a leaner manner, thus validating the statement that ethnicity and status plays a role in American diplomacy as well.
 “Again racism defines the xenophobia: in 1996, Gonzalez points out, 2,047 “illegal” Canadians were deported (out of 120,000) compared to 1.5 million Mexicans (out of 2.7 million).”
 (Martinez).
 It is clear that the Latino immigration as discussed by Gonzales in the book, Harvest of Empire has relations to the social-ethnic issue of racism.
 As racism is also carried out on the basis of an individual’s ethnicity and social class, it is clear that both are relevant in the present day society.
 That is, as pointed out above, even in the issue of deporting immigration, racism is done, and this shows how racism causing ethnicity and social class to make an impact in the diplomatic matters.
 From the above analysis, it is clear that Juan Gonzales has focused on a very important issue of immigration, as it is having effects in various spheres of the American society particularly in its politics and diplomacy.

 Do you still need book review help on “Harvest of Empire” topic?
-AdvancedWriters.com is professional book review writing service which will gladly help with your book review or book report essay starting at $12/page!
+AdvancedWriters.com provides professional book review writing services and will gladly help with your book review or book report essay starting at $15/page!

 • 275 words/page